If your business is going to sell food, you must notify either your local council or the NSW Food Authority before you start.

 - food manufacturer or wholesaler

-- business that imports food or food ingredients and you do not sell directly to consumers
+- business that imports food or food ingredients and does not sell directly to consumers

 - small egg farm (fewer than 20 dozen eggs a week)